Content type schemas

 - Inline and linked content.
 Describes how to combine schemas to contain object definitions from external files and how to structure linked content such as a carousel linked to one or more carousel slides.

-- Localizing content.
-How to design a content type to support properties that can be localized
+- Creating localizable content type schemas.
+How to design a content type schema to support properties that can be localized